Mercedes-Benz CL-Class (C215): Rare models

 CL 63 AMG, one of only 26 produced.

-The CL 63 AMG was based on the CL 600 V12 model.
-These were produced in limited quantities for one month and offered exclusively by AMG, only to selected customers in Europe and Asia, allegedly Heads of State.
+The CL 63 AMG was based on the CL 600 V12 model and produced in limited quantities for one month.
+It was offered exclusively by AMG, only to selected customers in Europe and Asia, allegedly heads of state.
 The CL 63 AMG is the rarest C215 model produced, and only 26 examples were built in November 2001.
-Some were delivered in the UK while one was delivered in France, registered in March 2002.
+Some were delivered in the UK, while one was delivered in France, registered in March 2002.
 They had a price of US$270,000.
-One of them was offered for sale in Warwick in 2022.
+One was offered for sale in Warwick in 2022.

 In 2000, Mercedes-Benz presented the CL 55 AMG F1 Limited Edition model.
-With production limited to only 55 numbered examples, they sported lighter carbon-ceramic brake discs (a world production car first) with special eight-piston Brembo calipers.
-The model was based on a standard naturally aspirated CL 55 AMG with identical performance but better stopping power.
+With production limited to only 55 numbered examples, they featured lighter carbon-ceramic brake discs (a world production car first) with special eight-piston Brembo calipers.
+The model was based on a standard naturally aspirated CL 55 AMG, with identical performance but better stopping power.
 It was available only in metallic silver with black and silver leather interior with an option of sports bucket seats.
 F1 Limited Edition logos can be found on the illuminated door sills and on the carbon-fibre finished centre console along with a series number.

 Engines

-As with all major German manufacturers (except Porsche) Mercedes electronically limits their cars to 250 km/h.
+As with all major German manufacturers (except Porsche) Mercedes electronically limits their cars to a top speed of 250 km/h.